How to decorate a foster child's bedroom

 If you just thinking about becoming a foster carer, are new to fostering or an experienced foster parent decorating and preparing a bedroom for a foster child who is new to your home is really important.
 We’ve explained why a space of their own is so important for foster children, and it’s important that their space works for them and their age.

 We’ve been talking to experienced foster carer and social workers to come up with some top tips on how to prepare a bedroom for a foster child.

 Make a bedroom welcoming

 Many of our carers leave little welcome gifts on a young person’s bed, this can be new pyjamas, slippers, a toy or a book.
 Team Manager Cath, tells us more.
 ‘I remember placings two young girls, how the room was prepared was so lovely.
-There was fairy lights, pyjamas, slippers and lots of nice things all laid out on each bed including a cuddly toy, a magic wand, a book with other princessy stuff – it was just very twinkly and welcoming – I was as excited as the girls were!’
+There were fairy lights, pyjamas, slippers and lots of nice things all laid out on each bed including a cuddly toy, a magic wand, a book with other princessy stuff – it was just very twinkly and welcoming – I was as excited as the girls were!’

-The children’s excitement at seeing their room and having some new things just for them, helps children to feel welcome and wanted in a new home, and helps boosts their self-esteem.
+The children’s excitement at seeing their room and having some new things just for them, helps children to feel welcome and wanted in a new home and helps boosts their self-esteem.